 As Bunny began, Jessica Viscius had just started writing music and learning guitar about a year and-a-half ago in her Chicago apartment in hopes of starting a solo project.

 But then she brought in her sister Alexa to play bass.
-Tim Makowsky on guitar helped Viscius and Alexa get connected with drummer Shane Prewitt (of Oxford bands Reels and Unwed Teenage Mothers) just a few days before Christmas last year to form the current outfit.
-They played together for about two weeks before heading into the studio to record nine songs.
-Of those songs, “Let Me Be Yer Dog” and “Not Even You” will be released as a 7-inch through Chicago DIY label Dumpster Tapes— the cassette label’s first vinyl release.
+Tim Makowski on guitar helped Viscius and Alexa get connected with drummer Shane Prewitt (of Oxford bands Reels and Unwed Teenage Mothers) just a few days before Christmas last year to form the current outfit.
+They played together for about two weeks before heading into Minbal Studio with engineer Dave Vettraino (NE-HI, Lala lala, Melkbelly) to record nine songs.
+Of those songs, “Not Even You” and “Promises” will be released as a 7-inch through Chicago DIY label Dumpster Tapes— the cassette label’s first vinyl release.

 Prewitt said Bunny sets itself apart with a certain intimate softness in its live performances.
 Viscius’ lyrics are also topically universal.